alexramsey92/alexramsey92/README.md

 - Leadership and project management, as a certified scrum product owner

 🐺 Dog dad to **Sky**, my white German Shepherd and best pawject manager.

+There is always the right tool for the job.

 📫 Reach me:
 - alex@oldlinecyber.com